Biarchetype analysis: simultaneous learning of observations and features based on extremes: Acknowledgments

 \section{Acknowledgments}

+{The authors would like to thank Francesca Martella for providing them with gene expression data.}

-This research was partially supported by the Spanish Ministry of Universities (FPU grant FPU20/01825), Spanish Ministry of Science and Innovation (PID2020-118763GA-I00 and PID2020-115930GA-I00) and UJI-B2020-22 from Universitat Jaume I, Spain.
+This research was partially supported by the Spanish Ministry of Universities (FPU grant FPU20/01825), Spanish Ministry of Science and Innovation (PID2022-141699NB-I00, PID2020-118763GA-I00 and PID2020-115930GA-I00) and UJI-B2020-22 and TRANSUJI/2023/6 from Universitat Jaume I, Spain.